Get in Touch

 Course Outline

-• Pros and cons of the classical approach
+• Advantages and limitations of the classical approach

-• Work Breakdown Structure (WBS) - defining the products in the project
+• Work Breakdown Structure (WBS): defining project deliverables

-• Risk management - risk imaging and plan management
+• Risk management: risk mapping and plan management

 • Project change management